75% of Lynn & Chelsea students don't

 Our History

-Our college prep program began in 2007 and consists of 73 current and 133 alumni families.
-We serve primarily immigrant families in the city of Lynn, MA whose children attend Lynn public high schools.
+Our college prep program began in 2007 and today consists of 180+ Scholars current and their families.
+We serve primarily immigrant families in the city of Lynn & Chelsea, MA whose children attend local public high schools.

 Services of the program include: